RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-11-ansible-letsencrypt-openshift.markdown

 Here are links to official documentation, and another blog that has a bit different way of setting the router address.
 It's definitely better for router.
-Perhaps you check the logic from there, and join it with this ansible.
-I run into that blog at the time I had already done mine.
-I thought to add it here as good reference.
+It is based on the non DNS way of ensuring web site, and will generate application specific certs instead of wildcard cert.
+It's a good reference for the next step for you to take.

 * [OpenShift SSL certs documentation](https://docs.openshift.com/container-platform/3.11/install_config/certificate_customization.html)
 * [OpenShift SSL certs renewing](https://docs.openshift.com/container-platform/3.11/install_config/redeploying_certificates.html)
-* [Great blog from Red Hat colleagues](https://eti.io/dynamic-ssl-certificates-using-letsencrypt-on-openshift/) to do certs a bit different way, probably better way (too late for me :)
+* [Great blog from Red Hat colleagues](https://eti.io/dynamic-ssl-certificates-using-letsencrypt-on-openshift/) to do certs the other way for apps
 * [Certbot tool for Let's Encrypt certicates](https://certbot.eff.org/lets-encrypt/centosrhel7-other)
 * [acme controller for OpenShift](https://github.com/tnozicka/openshift-acme)
 * [acme script for Let's Encrypt certificates](https://github.com/Neilpang/acme.sh) supports variety of DNS